agabor/docs/_includes/ios/objects.md

 ## Saving Objects Offline

 Most save functions execute immediately, and inform your app when the save is complete.
 For a network consious soltion on non-priority save requests use `saveEventually`.
-Not only does it retry saving upon regaining network connection, but If your app is closed prior to save completion Parse will try the next time the app is opened.
+Not only does it retry saving upon regaining network connection, but If your app is closed prior to save completion MSG will try the next time the app is opened.
 Additionally, all calls to `saveEventually` (and `deleteEventually`) are executed in the order they are called, making it safe to call `saveEventually` on an object multiple times.

 <div class="language-toggle" markdown="1">
 ```objective_c